suifengshiqu/jquery-emoji-picker/README.md

 The IconButton position "left" or "right", Defualt to "left".

 ### enableSearch ###
-Control to show or hide the searchInput, Default to false.
+Control to show or hide the searchInput, Default to true.

 ### showDailyEmoji ###
-Enable to show the DailyEmoji, Default to false.
+Enable to show the DailyEmoji, Default to true.

 ### position ###
 The picker panel position, value of ["left", "right", "topLeft", "topRight"].